What are additional credit claim (ACC) frameworks?

 Which euro area national central banks have put in place an ACC framework?

-So far, ten national central banks have implemented ACC frameworks: the Nationale Bank van België/Banque Nationale de Belgique, the Central Bank of Ireland, the Bank of Greece, the Banco de España, the Banque de France, the Banca d'Italia, the Central Bank of Cyprus, the Oesterreichische Nationalbank, the Banco de Portugal and Banka Slovenije.
+So far, thirteen national central banks have implemented ACC frameworks: the Nationale Bank van België/Banque Nationale de Belgique, Eesti Pank, the Central Bank of Ireland, the Bank of Greece, the Banco de España, the Banque de France, the Banca d'Italia, the Central Bank of Cyprus, Lietuvos bankas, the Oesterreichische Nationalbank, the Banco de Portugal, Banka Slovenije and Národná banka Slovenska.
 More national central banks are expected to do so.
 The extended frameworks support banks’ use of Eurosystem credit operations, among others the TLTRO III, and enable them to submit more loans as collateral, notably loans benefitting from guarantee schemes related to the COVID-19 crisis.

 How is the extension of the ACC frameworks expected to help the real economy?